rarora7777/MagicalHands/README.md

 This code implements the animation tool described in

 "Rahul Arora, Rubaiat Habib Kazi, Danny Kaufman, Wilmot Li, and Karan Singh.
 2019.
 MagicalHands: Mid-Air Hand Gestures for Animating in VR.
 In Proceedings of the 32nd Annual ACM Symposium on User Interface Software and Technology (UIST '19).
 ACM, New York, NY, USA. http://dx.doi.org/10.1145/3332165.3347942."

-Please see the paper or the UIST 2019 talk for more details: https://www.youtube.com/watch?v=fIHhm7Vrgwo.
+[This writeup](https://research.adobe.com/news/experimental-system-translates-mid-air-hand-gestures-into-3d-animation/) on the Adobe Research blog provides a quick, approachable overview of the project.
+For details, please look at [the paper](http://dx.doi.org/10.1145/3332165.3347942) or [the UIST 2019 talk](https://www.youtube.com/watch?v=fIHhm7Vrgwo).

 ## Installation and Usage Instructions (Binary)
 1. Download from `https:///github.com/rarora7777/MagicalHands/releases`